-MY design in this Treatise being brevity, I shall preter nit all that other's say of the causes of twins, and whether there be any such thing as superfætation, or a second conception in a woman, which is common; and as to twins, I shall have occasion to speak of them, when I come to shew how the Midwife ought to proceed in the delivery of those women that are pregnant with them.
-But having already spoken of conception, I think it now necessary to show how such as have conceived, ought to order themselves during their pregnancy, that they may avoid those inconveniences which often endanger the life of the child, and many times their own.
+My design in this Treatise being brevity, I shall pretermit all that others asy of the causes of twins, and whether there be any such thing as superfectiations, or a second conequion in a worman which is common; and as to twins, I shall have occasion to speak of them, when I come to shew how the Midwide cought to proceed in the delivery of those spoken of conception, I think it now necessary to show how such as have concerts ought to order themselves during their pregnancy, that they may avoid those inconveniences which often endanger the life of the child, and many times their own.

-A woman after her conception, during the time of her being with child, ought to be looked on as indisposed or sick, though in good health : for child-bearing is a kind of nine months sickness, being all that time in expectation of many inconveniences, which such a condition usually causes to those that are not well governed during that time; and therefore ought to resemble a good pilot, who, when sailing into a rough sea, and full of rocks, avoids and shuns the danger, if he steers with prudence, but if not, it is a thousand to one but he suffers shipwreck.
-In like manner, a woman with child is often in danger of miscarrying, and losing her life, if she is not very careful to prevent those accidents to which she is subject all the time of her pregnancy.
+A woman after her conception, during the time of her being with child, ought to be looked on as indisposed or sick, though in good health ; for child-bearing is a kind of nine months' sickness, being all that time in expectation of many inconveniences, which such a condition usually causes to those that are not well governed during that time : and therefore ought to resemble a good nilot, who, when sailing into a rough sea, and full of rocks, avoids and shuns the danger, if he steers with prudence, but if not. it is a thousand to one but he suffers shipwreck.
+In like manner, a woman with child is often in danger of miscarrving, and losing her life, if she is not very careful to prevent those accidents to which she is subject all the time of her pregnancy.
 All which time, her care must be double, first of herself, and secondly, of the child she goes with; for otherwise, a single error must produce a double mischief, for if she receives any prejudice, her child also suffers with her.

-Let a woman, therefore, after conception, observe a good diet, suitable to her temperament, custom, condition, and quality; and if she can, let the air where she ordinarily dwells, be clear and well tempered, free from extremes either of heat or cold ; for by being too hot, it dissipateth the spirits too much, and causeth many weaknesses; and by being too cold and foggy, it may bring down rheums and distillations on the lungs, and so cause her to cough, which by its impetuous motion forcing downwards, may make her miscarry.
-She ought also to avoid all nauseous and ill smells, for sometimes the stink of a candle not well put out, may cause her to come before her time, and I have known the smell of charcoal to have the same effect.
-Let her also avoid smelling to rue, mint, pennyroyal, castor, brimstone, &c.
+Let a woman, therefore, after conception, observe a good diet, suitable to her temperament, custom, condition, and quality, and if her can, let the air where she ordinarity dwalls, he clear and will tempered, free from extremes either of hest or cold i for by being too het, it disaipateh her pirits too much, and cause her many wakenesses, and by heing too cold and foggy, it may bring down wheums and distillations on the lungs, and so cause her to cough, which hy its impetuous motion forcing downwards, may make her miscarry.
+She ought also to avoid all nuiseous and ill unsells, for sometimes the stink of a candie not have known the smell of charceal to have the same effect.
+Let her also avoid smelling rue, mint, pennyroyal, rest, hirdware, for